 Australian psychiatrist, Professor Gordon Parker, says this model of burnout is built on a tool from the 1980s: the Maslach Burnout Inventory (MBI).

-Together with researchers from UNSW’s School of Psychiatry and the Black Dog Institute – a facility that works in the identification, prevention and treatment of mental illness – Prof Parker ran 2 major Australian studies in 2020 that looked at over 1,000 adults, and found a far broader range of symptoms.
-These were then collated to produce the Sydney Burnout Measure (SBM), a new checklist to help identify burnout.
+Together with researchers from UNSW’s School of Psychiatry and The Black Dog Institute, Professor Parker ran two major Australian studies in 2020 that looked at over 1,000 adults.
+They found a broader range of symptoms for burnout.
+These were then collated to produce the Sydney Burnout Measure, a new checklist to help identify burnout.
 Some of the symptoms they found include exhaustion, cognitive impairment (such as forgetfulness, struggling to focus and difficulty retaining information) and a “loss of lust for life”, says Prof Parker.

 Is burnout the same as depression?

-Prof Parker – who founded the Black Dog Institute – says burnout and depression can overlap.
+Prof Parker says burnout and depression can overlap.
 However, he describes burnout as a sense of helplessness rather than the hopelessness of depression.
-He contrasts the loss of zest with depression’s inability to feel pleasure in life.
-“With burnout, people say, ‘Nothing gives me a buzz these days.’”

-There are also biological differences between the 2 conditions.
-In her 2012 study Burnout and Risk of Coronary Heart Disease, Dr Sharon Toker found depression marked by an elevated level of the stress hormone cortisol (hypercortisolism) while burnout was associated with a deficient stress response (hypocortisolism), where the stress hormone is lowered.
+There are also biological differences between the two conditions.
+In her 2012 study Burnout and Risk of Coronary Heart Disease, Dr Sharon Toker found depression was marked by an elevated level of the stress hormone cortisol (hypercortisolism), while burnout was associated with low levels of cortisol (hypocortisolism).